Frequently Asked Questions

 For all booking enquiries our main office hours throughout the year are:

-From time to time we will be open and run activities outside of these time, please contact us to discuss your requirements.
+From time to time we will be open to run activities outside of these times, please contact us to discuss your requirements.

 Can I bring my dog?

-No dogs are allowed on site unless prior arrangements have been made with LOPC Centre Management.
-As with normal practice, dog owners are required to keep their dogs under close control and clean up after their dogs.
+Dogs are allowed in the outside spaces if they are kept on a lead.
+As with normal practice, dog owners are required to keep their dogs under close control and clean up after them.
+You must not use our grounds to exercise your dog.

 I'm pregnant, can I still participate?